-Fusing South Indian classical with Western instruments in his own composition, violinist L. Subramaniam enchanted the sparse audience at Royce Hall.
-Sadly, listeners had to sit through hours of audio problems, bad dancers and one stiff Kavita Krishnamurti Subramaniam to get there.
+Fusing South Indian classical with Western instruments in his own composition, violinist L. Subramaniam enchanted the sparse audience at Royce Hall on Sunday night.
+Unfortunately, the listeners had to sit through about two hours of audio problems, really bad dancers and one stiff Kavita Krishnamurti Subramaniam to get there.